 While all kinship caregivers provide for and raise the children in their life, doing so can take on many different legal forms.
 Knowing what legal status you have is important for several reasons, including determining what services you are eligible for and what rights you have as a caregiver in the eyes of the court.
+You may find this document, Kinship Caregiving Options: Considerations for Caregivers, useful in determining your legal options.
 As a caregiver, you may have one of the following legal relationships with the minor child:

 - Informal Kinship

 This means that the child came to live with you without any court involvement or involvement from the Department of Human Services.
 The child’s biological parent has left the child with you voluntarily or abandoned the child with you and you have no paperwork that gives you authority to care for the child or plan for the child.

 - Power of Attorney

 Parents can sign a Power of Attorney document to give the caregiver the ability to make decisions on behalf of the child, such as consent to medical treatment.
 An example of a Power of Attorney form can be found here.

 A limited guardianship is an agreement between the parent and caregiver to give over temporary legal guardianship of the child.
 Only the custodial parent of the child can request a limited guardianship.
 Filed in the probate court, a limited guardianship will include a set of conditions called a limited guardianship placement plan.
 The child’s parent(s) will need to petition the court to end the guardianship.
 Guardians have the ability to make decisions on behalf of the child.

 Full guardianships generally have the same legal benefits as limited guardianships, but they differ in that they can be entered into without the parent(s)’ permission or agreement and are typically with the expectation that the guardian will be caring for the child for an extended period of time or until he or she turns 18 years old.
 Caregivers that are caring for a child without having any type of legal arrangement can file a motion to become the guardian at the probate court.